doanac/cya/README.md

 * Go to your favorite install place like /srv
 * curl http:<cya server>:8000/client_install.sh | sudo bash
-* ./cya_client/main.py register

-The register step will import all local containers into the cya server so they can be managed from there.
+The install step will register with the server and import all local containers into the cya server so they can be managed from there.

 Example Init Script
 -------------------